Armpit fart

 An armpit fart is a simulation of the sound of flatulence made by creating a pocket of air between the armpit of a partially raised arm and the hand, then swiftly closing the pocket by bringing the arm close to the torso, causing the air to push against the skin, creating the noise.
 Often used for humour, armpit farts can be considered juvenile or crude.
 Comedian George Carlin in LP record albums of his performances spoke of "the artificial fart under the arm."

-The sound produced by armpit farting can accompany singing or other rhythm.
+The sound produced by an armpit fart can accompany singing or other rhythm.